anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 off-site:
 : Describes a component or service or functionality not available in the customer site/domain.
   This may be a central site or a cloud service, to which only a temporary connection is available, or which is in a different administrative domain.

 PER:
-: Pledge-enrollment-request
+: Pledge-enrollment-request is an enrollment object signed by the pledge that requests to enroll in a domain

 POP:
 : Proof of possession (of a private key)

 POI:
 : Proof of identity

 PVR:
-: Pledge-voucher-request
+: Pledge-voucher-request is a voucher request object signed by the pledge that requests to be part of a domain

 RA:
 : Registration authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.

 RER:
-: Registrar-enrollment-request
+: Registrar-enrollment-request is a request object related to the PER send to the CA by the registrar

 RVR:
-: Registrar-voucher-request
+: Registrar-voucher-request is a request object containing the PVR sent to the MASA

 # Scope of Solution

-## Supported Environment {#sup-env}
+## Supported Environments and Use Case Examples {#sup-env}

-The described solution is applicable in environments in which pledges have a different technology stack or pledges have no direct connection to the domain registrar, but are expected to be managed by this registrar.
+BRSKI-PRM is applicable to environments where pledges may have different behavior: pledge-responder-mode, or pledges may have no direct connection to the domain registrar.
+Either way pledges are expected to be managed by the same registrar.
-This can be motivated by pledges deployed in networks not connected to the operational customer site/domain, e.g., during construction of a site.
+This can be motivated by pledges deployed in environments not yet connected to the operational customer site/domain network, e.g., at construction time.
-Another application is the preparation of cabinets, which are to be prepared to be installed on a customer site/domain.
+Another environment relates to the assembly of cabinets, which are prepared in advance to be installed on a customer site/domain.
-As there is no direct connection to the registrar available in these environments the solution specified in this document lets the pledges act in a server role so that they can be accessed by a commissioning tool to trigger the bootstrapping.
-As BRSKI focuses on the pledge in a client role, initiating the bootstrapping, this document defines  pledges acting as a server answering to requests for  pledge-voucher-request objects and certification objects.
+As there is no direct connection to the registrar available in these environments the solution specified allows the pledges to act in a server role so they can be triggered for bootstrapping e.g., by a commissioning tool.
+As BRSKI focuses on the pledge in a client role, initiating the bootstrapping (pledge-initiator-mode), BRSKI-PRM defines pledges acting as a server (pledge-responder-mode) responding to requests for PVR and PER objects and consumption of the result objects.

-## Application Examples {#app-examples}

-The following examples are intended to motivate the support of additional bootstrapping approaches.
-Industrial application use cases are introduced, which could leverage BRSKI as such but additionally require to support pledges acting as server only responding to requests, as well as scenarios with limited connectivity to the registrar.
+The following examples motivate support of BRSKI-PRM to support pledges acting as server as well as pledges with limited connectivity to the registrar.

+While BRSKI-PRM defines support for pledges in responder mode, there may be pledges, which can act in both modes, initiator and responder.
+In these cases BRSKI-PRM can be combined with BRSKI as defined in {{RFC8995}} or BRSKI-AE {{I-D.ietf-anima-brski-ae}} to allow for more bootstrapping flexibility.

 ### Building Automation